 Skip to main content

-What's lurking on 'The 4th Floor'?
+How did 'The 4th Floor' win Cleveland's 48 Hour Film Project?
 Filmmaker Sage O'Bryant tells all

 A man alone in a dark empty building

-It probably only took 48 seconds for the filmmakers at Big Jones Productions (BJP) and Kinook Creative to receive the award for Best Film.
-This is good, seeing as how it took 48 hours to make the movie that took home the prize: The 4th Floor.
+It probably took 48 seconds for Big Jones Productions (BJP) and Kinook Creative to receive the award for Best Film, but it's far more astonishing that they made their winning film - The 4th Floor - in less than 48 Hours.

 Moments before the contest begins, filmmakers are given a character, a prop, a line of dialogue, and a genre to include in the movie.
 The completed film – editing, music, credits, the works – must be turned in before the deadline.